valsamovich/cs.github.io/docs/ci/travis.md

 # Travis

-In software development, Travis CI is an open-source hosted, distributed[1] continuous integration service used to build and test projects hosted at GitHub.
+In software development, **Travis CI** is an open-source hosted, distributed continuous integration service used to build and test projects hosted at GitHub.

 - Travis